 - Prepare the processes you are currently completing manually to move across to customised automation

 - Prepare your business for sale with documentation that makes the handover to the new owner as smooth as silk

 Regardless of your industry, your niche, or your mode of operation, the documentation of all of your core business procedures will only be truly effective if it makes your business tasks Repeatable and Reproducible.
-A job that is Repeatable is one that can be completed to exactly the same quality standards every single time.
+A Repeatable job can be completed to the same quality standards every single time.
 If your documentation is to support Repeatable work, it must be so thorough as to prevent faults from occurring.
 Your documentation should be better than the flat pack instructions that allow you to build a cabinet with the shelving upside-down!
-It should be clear and systematic, with examples to show what each part of the task looks like as it is successfully completed.
+It should be clear and systematic, with examples to show what each part of the task looks like as it is completed.

-A Reproducible task is one that can be completed to exactly the same quality standards every time, regardless of the operator.
-If someone else were to follow your instructions, they should not have to interpret what you mean, or draw on experience that only they have.
-Any one should be able to implement the steps you provide.
+A Reproducible task can be completed to the same quality standards every time, regardless of the operator.
+If someone else were to follow your instructions, they should not have to interpret what you mean or draw on experience that only they have.
+Anyone should be able to implement the steps you provide.

-If you are preparing your documentation with the intention of hiring a new team member at some stage soon, you might be concerned about the fact that you want to hire someone who can do certain tasks that you can’t do yourself, such as setting up an online course or automating your email sequence.
-In this case, you need to document as best you can what the final outcome of the work will look like for you.
+If you are preparing your documentation intending to hire a new team member at some stage soon, you might be concerned about the fact that you want to hire someone who can do certain tasks that you can’t do yourself, such as setting up an online course or automating your email sequence.
+In this case, you need to document as best you can what the outcome of the work will look like for you.
 Then, when you have your assistant up and running, you should ask them to help you with two things to ensure your documentation provides for Reproducible workflow:

 - Get them to help you systemise your creation and provision of content so that you are giving them content that they can use directly without needing to modify or interpret.

 - Get them to help you document the key steps required to complete the work you have asked them to do.